ayoe/hidesensitive/README.md

 ![screen1](http://i.imgur.com/4heFeoW.png)

-This tweak is designed to automatically replace the notification content on the lock screen of certain apps with a notification indicating that the content is sensitive and is hidden.
+This tweak is designed to give you the option to select certain keywords or certain apps which will not be allowed on the lock screen.

+For example, if you flag the keyword "foo", any notification sent to your phone with "foo" in its content will be replaced with "sensitive content hidden" on the lock screen.

+If you choose to black list, say, Messages, all Messages notifications content will be replaced with the aforementioned text.

 Please don't make fun of the mess that is my code D: